-Seniors in the Arts, A/V Technology & Communications Pathway have the opportunity to work with a professional in their desired profession.
-Interns spend 8 to 20 hours a week at their internship site completing work assignments, attending meetings, and developing special projects requested by the sponsor.
+Students have the opportunity to work with a professional in their desired profession.
+Interns spend 5 to 15 hours a week (90-200 hours total per semester) completing work assignments, attending meetings, and developing special projects requested by the sponsoring employer.
 The intern has the opportunity to make contributions to the organization while achieving personal, academic, and career growth.
-Interns can schedule classes and still participate in an internship experience on a part-time basis.
-Interns spend the first three weeks of the semester attending classes as part of the internship.
-Once students begin their internship, they meet once a week to share and reflect on their experiences.
-Curriculum for the seminars includes career development, communication skills, problem solving, leadership, and decision-making skills integrated with technology.
+Locations are throughout the Cedar Valley.
+Interns can schedule classes and still participate in an internship experience on a part-time basis as it fits within their schedules.
+Interns also work through an online class component taught and supervised by a Multi-Occupations Certified instructor.
+Curriculum for the online component includes career development, employability, communication skills, problem solving, leadership, and decision-making skills integrated with technology.
 Interns participate in self-assessments and pursue personalized learning plans.
-Technology is used to assist students in creating polished presentations and the computer lab is utilized for all assignments.
+Required coursework will be completed online through Google Classroom.
+Students will provide their own transportation.